County council says new scale of adult social care charges will net £3.2m over two years - but they’ve listened and dropped one proposed increase

 "Where charging has been introduced by other local authorities' reports suggest they have been able to protect those key services without impacting significantly on those who have been charged."

-The council says each person affected by the changes will receive an individual financial assessment that looks at their finances (capital, savings, income, expenses and outgoings).
+The council says each person affected will receive an individual financial assessment that looks at their finances.

 The council will also ensure "the care charge they are assessed to pay is individually affordable, and that any benefits which the person is entitled to are claimed and received.

-During a consultation last year the council held six face to face public events across the County attended by over 60 people, issued 3,486 consultation letters and surveys to service users and a total of 517 online and paper surveys were completed - with 649 comments made by individuals/organisations.
+During a consultation the council held six face to face public events across the county attended by over 60 people, issued 3,486 consultation letters and surveys to service users and a total of 517 online and paper surveys were completed - with 649 comments by individuals/organisations.
+The council wants to maintain the minimum income guarantee in line with inflation and will ask the Government to do so.